 Study abroad programs are arrangements with overseas universities, institutes, and other educational entities by which you complete part of your degree requirements through educational activities outside the United States.
 Study abroad programs tend to exist in locations where an exchange program is not feasible, because coursework in English is not readily available or because a higher level of student support is required or desired.
 Study abroad programs can vary widely in cost, length, and type of coursework available.
 UAlbany offers a variety of study abroad programs during the semester (fall/spring/academic year), wintersession, spring break, and summer terms.
 Some study abroad programs offer language training and/or excursions and activities.

 Faculty-led programs abroad are targeted opportunities for you to learn from UAlbany faculty experts in a particular field while traveling abroad to locations that are particularly relevant to that field.
 Study social policy in Africa, explore teaching and learning in Belize, and much more!
-The wide breadth of faculty led program options available is continually updated and refreshed.
+The faculty led program options available are continually updated and refreshed.

 Internships are work-related learning experiences intended to develop hands-on skills within a certain occupational field.
 An international internships provides you with real-world, hands-on training, mentorship, and professional experience in your field of study.
 It also provides exposure to international business and culture, through which you gain valuable knowledge of other customs while increasing your self-confidence, characteristics often desired by prospective employers.
 Examples of placements include partner university labs, businesses, NGOs and not-for-profits, as well as IT, media, and design firms.
 Students with the greatest fluency in the local language have access to the greatest variety of internship placement options.
 Internships may range from part-time to full-time and from a few weeks to an academic year.
 There is no better preparation for entering today’s multinational corporations and multicultural wok environments than an international internship.